-How Did My Computer Get Infected With A Virus Or Malware?
+How Did My Computer Get Infected by a Virus or Malware?

 Your computer has the latest and greatest antivirus software installed and you’ve paid good money to keep it up to date.
 And yet, here you are with these ad popups or scary-looking fake “antivirus” warning screens or your Google searches are being hijacked.
 Now you’re asking yourself, “How did I get infected with malware when I have antivirus software installed?”
 The answer is, unfortunately, both complicated and technical.
 Let’s look at the reasons and break it down into bite-sized pieces: